jake-billings/research-microgrid/README.md

 ![JADE GUI](docs/screenshots/JADEInterfaceWithBothAgents.png)

 3e.
 Run each agent and ensure that it displays appropriately in the JADE GUI

+4. Database Setup (Required for Storing Data)
+4a.
+Configure database address/credentials in config file.
+The info in `src/main/resources/hibernate.cfg.xml` must match your local db configuration.
+By default, we connect to a local MySQL server as root with no password.
+4b.
+Ensure a database called `microgrid` exists in MySQL.
+To do this, run `mysql` in the terminal to enter the MySQL terminal.
+Then, run `create database microgrid;` in the MySQL terminal.

 ## Goals
 The scrolling graph may eventually look like this oscilloscope.